drooschunkai/stagewise-quiz-platform/README.md

 ## Usage
 To use the application, simply register or log in, create a quiz, and start taking quizzes.
 You can also view your scores and compete with friends.

+### Accessing the App
+- Navigate to `http://localhost:3000` after starting the server.
+- Sign in using your email address and password.

+### Contacting the School Administrator
+- If you don't have an account, click on "Contact your school administrator" on the sign-in page to reach out for assistance.

 ## Contributing
 Contributions are welcome!
 Please follow the standard GitHub workflow for contributing to this project.